“Come on, Syd, you’re not getting out of this one,” Desiree hands me the fresh fake ID she had acquired for me this week.

 “Yeah, you just keep telling yourself that,” she snorts.

-“Ladies and gentleman, welcome once again to The Wrecker stage, Un-Classic Heroes,” a DJ announces loudly over the system.
+“Ladies and gentlemen, welcome once again to The Wrecker stage, Un-Classic Heroes,” a DJ announces loudly over the system.

 Everyone starts clapping as the band makes their way onto the stage.
 My eyes quickly find the hot one, who appears to be on lead guitar.